fabianwilflingsederxxxl/techstack-tutorial/04-webpack-react-hmr/Readme.md

 * **Run:** `yarn start` and in an other terminal tab or window, and run `yarn dev:wds`.

-Once Webpack Dev Server is done generating the bundle and its sourcemaps (which should both be ~600kB files) and both processes hang in your terminals, open `http://localhost:8000/` and you should see "Hello Webpack!".
+Once Webpack Dev Server is done generating the bundle and its sourcemaps (which should both be ~600kB files), and both processes hang in your terminals, open `http://localhost:8000/` and you should see "Hello Webpack!".

-Open your Chrome console, and under the Source tab, check which files are included.
+Open your Chrome console, under the Source tab, check which files are included.
 You'll see `static/css/style.css` under `localhost:8000/`, and have all your ES6 source files under `webpack://./src`.
 In your editor, in `src/client/index.js`, try changing `Hello Webpack!` into any other string.
 As you save the file, Webpack Dev Server in your terminal generates a new bundle and the Chrome tab should reload automatically.

 * Kill the previous processes in your terminals with Ctrl+C, then run `yarn prod:build`, and then `yarn prod:start`.
 Open `http://localhost:8000/` and you should still see "Hello Webpack!".
 In the Source tab of the Chrome console, you should this time find `static/js/bundle.js` under `localhost:8000/`, but no `webpack://` sources.
 Click on `bundle.js` to make sure it is minified.
 Run `yarn prod:stop`.

-**Note**: I would recommend to have at least 3 terminals open, one for your Express server, one for the Webpack Dev Server, and one for Git, tests, and general commands like installing packages with `yarn`.
-Ideally, you should split your terminal screen in multiple panes to see them all.
+**Note**: I would recommend to have at least 3 terminals open: one for your Express server, one for the Webpack Dev Server, and one for Git, tests, and general commands like installing packages with `yarn`.
+Ideally you should split your terminal screen into multiple panes to see them all.

 ## React